 The requirement to limit compressors to operate within the minimum and maximum speed limits imposed by the compressor envelope may constrain network capability.

-6.17.2 Minimum and Maximum Flows
+Minimum and maximum flows

 In addition to the minimum flow required to turn a compressor on to compress gas, compressors must be operated to ensure that they do not operate under surge conditions (where there is a high compression ratio relative to the flow) as this can damage the compressor.